 If you’re reading this blog post, you probably suspect you have some sort of leak, and you’re wondering what to look out for.
 Lucky for you, you’re right where you need to be.
 In this article, you’ll learn what a roof leak looks like, and some warning signs you may have a leak.
 So, let’s jump right in.

 There is not a unified sign that you have a leaky roof.
 Depending on a roof’s age, maintenance, and material, it can show many signs of leaking.
 Regardless of what it looks like, a leaking roof can damage the interior of your home, short out electrical wiring, and cause mold.

 One of your house’s biggest enemies is mold.
 Mold build-up occurs during the rainy season and grows on your roof’s surface or on the junction where the exterior wall meets the roof.
-Over time, this can lead to wood rot and damaging the interior of your home..
+Over time, this can lead to wood rot and damage the interior of your home.

 In some cases, mold starts growing in window frames and goes unnoticed while it continues to destroy your home.
 Be proactive and make sure to inspect your home frequently.

 Any damage to the gutters hampers their ability to drain water away from your roof.
 To prevent water from pooling on the roof, inspect the gutters and ensure they aren’t rusting.
 If the gutters fail, water will stagnate on your roof and soak into your home.

 Ceiling stains are easy to identify as they are discolored spots that may have a bumpy texture.
 They are also a sign that water has leaked in through your roof, and you should call a roofer to prevent further damage to your home.